mirrorkeydev/Appstract/README.md

 If you'd like to request icons, please use the in-app icon request feature.
 I have a [script](https://github.com/mirrorkeydev/PythonScripts/tree/master/Appstract/requestanalyzer) that I periodically run on the request email to compile a list of the [most-requested icons](https://github.com/mirrorkeydev/Appstract/blob/master/icons/most-requested-icons.txt).

 # Contributing

+⚠️ Not currently accepting contributions ⚠️

-Contributions are very welcome!
+~~Contributions are very welcome!
 You do NOT need to know how to code, just how to create .SVGs using [Inkscape](https://inkscape.org/) or other software.
-Please see the [contribution guide](https://github.com/mirrorkeydev/Appstract/blob/master/CONTRIBUTING.md) for instructions on how to contribute.
+Please see the [contribution guide](https://github.com/mirrorkeydev/Appstract/blob/master/CONTRIBUTING.md) for instructions on how to contribute.~~

 # Acknowledgements
 Appstract is currently built on [Sarsa Murmu's](https://github.com/sarsamurmu) maintained Candybar fork: [zixpo/candybar-sample](https://github.com/zixpo/candybar-sample).